Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-D6ntie5fsyU.md

 ### Transcript

-> did tim make the spiders no tim didn't make the spiders tim didn't develop anything on the game like like when i say develop i mean like like he worked he was a game developer right and he worked on the game but he wasn't, making, technically it did actually no he did never mind i take it all back
+> did tim make the spiders no tim didn't make the spiders tim didn't develop anything on the game like like when I say develop I mean like like he worked he was a game developer right and he worked on the game but he wasn't, making, technically it did actually no he did never mind I take it all back